liqd/a4-civic-europe/docs/notifications.md

    - template: civic_europe_notifications/emails/notify_followers_winner

 7. NotifyFollowersOnShortlist
-   - sent to: followers of shortlisted ideas
+   - sent to: followers of shortlisted ideas, that did not win the community award
-   - when: button in django-admin is clicked
+   - when: button 'notify shortlist' in django-admin is clicked
    - not sent to: creators of shortlisted ideas
    - not sent to: followers who disabled the notifications
    - template: civic_europe_notifications/emails/notify_followers_shortlist

 8. NotifyFollowersOnCommunityAward
+   - sent to: followers of shortlisted ideas, that also won the community award
+   - when: button 'notify shortlist' in django-admin is clicked
+   - not sent to: creators of shortlisted ideas
-   - is not sent at all
+   - not sent to: followers who disabled the notifications
-   - is there in the templates and emails.py-code, but not added to the admin
    - template: civic_europe_notifications/emails/notify_followers_community_award